ehemley/ehemley.github.io/_pages/publications.md

 ## Notes

+- **[Cartier Duality and the Laumon-Rothstein Fourier Transform](../assets/pdf/FM-Duality.pdf)**.
+Notes on the duality between the de Rham space of an abelian variety and the universal vector extension.

 - **[The Gauss-Manin connection via the de Rham space](../assets/pdf/dR.pdf)**.
 Provides a construction of a canonical flat connection on relative de Rham cohomology from base change for de Rham spaces.

 - **[Notes on Spectral Sequences](../assets/pdf/spectral-sequences.pdf)**, for a talk in the [algebraic geometry learning seminar](https://web.sas.upenn.edu/agseminar/).
 On the construction of the Hypercohomology and Grothendieck spectral sequences, and applications to sheaf cohomology.